Heterogeneity of Central Nodes Explains the Benefits of Time-Varying Control in Complex Dynamical Networks: Conclusions and Discussion

 Although the dynamics of all real networks have some degrees of nonlinearity, the analysis of linear(ized) dynamics is a standard first step in analysis of dynamical properties of complex networks~\cite{YYL-JJS-ALB:11,NJC-EJC-DAV-JSF-CTB:12,GY-JR-YL-CL-BL:12,FP-SZ-FB:14,AO:14,THS-JL:14,YZ-FP-JC:16-cdc,VT-MAR-GJP-AJ:16,THS-FLC-JL:16,LZ-WZ-JH-AA-CJT:14,STJ-SLS:15,DH-JW-HZ-LS:17}.
 This is mainly due to the fact that stability and controllability of linearized dynamics of a nonlinear network implies the same properties \emph{locally} for the original nonlinear dynamics, making linear dynamics a powerful tool in analyzing many dynamical properties that are in general intractable for nonlinear dynamics.
 The local validity of linearization, however, is a main limitation of this work, particularly in networks where the change of state is significant relative to the size of the domain over which the linearization is valid.
-The generalization of this work to linear \emph{time-varying} dynamics (namely, $A(k)$ instead of $A$ in equation~\eqref{eq:dyn}) is a warranted next step for future exploration of the role of TVCS in general nonlinear networks.
+For these networks, whether the nonlinearity enhances or decreases the benefits TVCS with respect to its linearization is in general dependent on the type of nonlinearity.
+However, for saturation nonlinearities, being perhaps the most widespread, we expect TVCS to be more beneficial than linear counterparts.
+This is because in TICS all the control input is injected through a fixed node, requiring the state of that node to potentially undergo large over- and undershoots in order to convey sufficient input to the rest of the network.
+Saturation clearly prevents this from happening, further limiting the scope of TICS.
+The generalization of this work to nonlinear dynamics with saturation and linear \emph{time-varying} dynamics (namely, $A(k)$ instead of $A$ in equation~\eqref{eq:dyn}) is a warranted next step for future exploration of the role of TVCS in general nonlinear networks.